SNP ministers urged to show 'leadership' to speed up booster programme

 “We need to see communication and leadership from the SNP over this latest stage of the vaccine programme.”

-The Daily Telegraph reported that NHS Lothian last month refused a request by the Scottish Government to offer boosters to all over 50s by Christmas, citing staffing and capacity issues.
-The health board told the paper it is now "gearing up" to deliver boosters "as quickly as possible".
+The Daily Telegraph reported that NHS Lothian last month refused a request by the Scottish Government to offer boosters to all over-50s by Christmas, citing staffing and capacity issues.
+The health board told the paper it was now "gearing up" to deliver boosters "as quickly as possible".

 On Sunday, Mr Yousaf said NHS Greater Glasgow and Clyde had trained 100 additional vaccinators last week and will train an extra 100 this week.